duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### itemType `string`

-    The type of item being shown (e.g. Videos, Images, Recipes). `itemType` is used by the MetaBar to describe the current result.
+    The type of item being shown (e.g., Videos, Images, Recipes). `itemType` is used by the MetaBar to describe the current result.
 Using the previous example, in the phrase, "Showing 15 **electronics** Coupons", the word "Coupons" is the `itemType`.

 ------